front-end-intermediate/5-express/readme.md

 - A specific URL path (`/api/recipes/:id`)
 - A handler method (`findAll`) that corresponds to the exported function in our recipe controllers file

-We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from any routes we create to serve the front end.
+We've modeled our URL routes off of REST API conventions, and named our handling methods clearly - prefixing them with `api/` in order to differentiate them from any other routes we create (i.e. to serve the front end).

 Delete the find route from server.js.